Establishing whether life ever existed or is still active on Mars is one of the [+]

 It consists of three rigid sections joined by two deployment mechanisms.
 Each section consists of titanium pieces affixed to CFRP pipes.
 During launch, the boom remains undeployed and secured to the satellite's panels by means of a tripod and two hold-down mechanisms, while a third hold-down mechanism keeps the two deployable sections joined together.
 Once in orbit, deployment takes place in two sequences.
 Initially the two hold-down mechanisms are released and both sections are rotated 195° by the internal deployment mechanism until a stop point is reached, which defines the deployed position.
 The intermediate moving mechanism is then released and the external section rotates 180° with regard to the internal section by means of the external deployment mechanism, reaching the deployed position.

-The deployment mechanisms consist of an articulation with ball joints and are clock spring-actuated.
+The deployment mechanisms consist of one hinge with spherical bearings and are clock spring-actuated.
 A viscous damper is included for smooth deployment.
 The mechanisms have a mechanical end-of-deployment stop point together with a hook-up system.
 They also include a potentiometer as a position sensor plus switches to monitor the final positions.